divtxt/binder/README.md

 types.
 Binder gives you control of what SQL query is executed, while taking care of query generation, parameter passing and data conversion.

-Currently, Binder supports the SQLite (via Python's built-in sqlite3 module), PostgreSQL (via psycopg2) and MySQL (via the MySQLdb python module).
+Currently, Binder supports SQLite (via Python's built-in sqlite3 module) and PostgreSQL (via psycopg2).

 See manual.txt for full documentation.